 Like any large bank, Chase updates its rates regularly in line with global currency market fluctuations.
 Its exchange rates are similar to those offered by other large US banks but not as attractive as the rates you’ll get by using an independent money transfer specialist.

 Who charges less?Independent transfer services usually win out over banks when it comes to fees.
-There are several providers who will send a transfer for free with competitive exchange rates, including OFX, HiFX, Transferwise and World First.
+There are several providers who will send a transfer for free with competitive exchange rates, including OFX, XE and TransferWise.